 Howdy from the 4B Ranch!

-We still have quite a few weaned 2017 heifers available for sale.
+We have quite a few 2018 heifers available for sale.
 Please check out our heifer page for pedigree and pricing information.

-We have many great mama cows available which have been exposed to one of our herd sires to produce a spring 2018 calf.
-These mamas are great milkers and have wonderful dispositions.
+We have many great mama cows available which have been exposed to one of our herd sires to produce a spring 2020 calf.
+These mamas are great milkers and have sweet dispositions.

 We would love to help you build a quality herd of Registered Texas Longhorns and we'll deliver them right to your gate, regardless of how far away you are!
 Discounts available for multiple animal purchases.

 Please contact us for more information or to schedule a ranch tour.
 We're an hour and 15 min drive south of Tulsa, OK.

 Please visit our LONGHORN BEEF page for information on our fresh, flavorful beef.

 The Texas Longhorn became the foundation of the American cattle industry by claiming first rights in the untamed, newly discovered Americas more than 500 years ago.
 In 1690, the first herd of cattle was driven north from Mexico to land that would eventually become Texas.
 By the Civil War, millions of Longhorns ranged between the mesquite-dotted sandy banks of the Rio Bravo to the sand beds of the Sabine.
 Most of the Longhorns were unbranded, survivors of Indian raids, scattered by stampedes and weather, escaped from missions or abandoned after ranch failures.